Featured Posts

 Cabdrivers were involved in 28 percent of pedestrian crashes finds a study commissioned by the City Department Transportation.
 Commissioner Gabe Klein said in a Chicago Tribune article of August 15, 2011 that the majority of taxi drivers in Chicago pose a public safety menace.
 He has vowed to implement strict reforms with the help of the Chicago Police Department and the Chicago Department of Business Affairs and Consumer Protection, which regulates the taxi industry.
 Pedestrians and other drivers can help by calling 311 to report reckless cab drivers.
 Any cab driver receiving three or more complaints will be investigated.

-While these reforms are welcomed, the attorneys at Grazian and Volpe know that pedestrian behavior is a key to preventing pedestrian-vehicle crashes.
+While these reforms are welcomed, the attorneys at Grazian and Volpe (now Lloyd Miller Law) know that pedestrian behavior is a key to preventing pedestrian-vehicle crashes.
 Most accidents are caused by drivers failing to yield to pedestrians despite laws and traffic signals requiring them to do so.
 We know from our more than 25 years advocating for injured pedestrians that the pedestrian sustains the greatest personal injuries-regardless of whether or not they were obeying the laws and signals.
 We caution all our clients to be mindful of all traffic signals and laws to stay safe and avoid injury and hope that more will report reckless cab driver behavior to 311 to help the City of Chicago in its quest to keep pedestrians safe.

 About the Author

 Kurt D. Lloyd is a plaintiff’s trial lawyer who focuses on medical malpractice and other catastrophic injury cases.
 He lives in Chicago and represents injured clients throughout Illinois.
-He is also the founder of Lloyd Law Group, Ltd.
+He is also the founder of Lloyd Miller Law, Ltd.